How to Get Vaccinated

 If you’re First Nations and living on reserve, you can access the HPV vaccine through the provincial program where you receive other vaccines or other health services, whether a band or First Nations community health organization or local public health clinic.

 Gardasil is not covered for people on the Interim Federal Health Program (IFHP) and don’t have MSP.
-People who are on IFHP and have severely limited income may be qualify for the Merck Access Program
+People who are on IFHP and have severely limited income may be qualify for the Merck Access Program.

 Private Health Insurance